SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Experiments

 \subsection{Generalization ability across different datasets}

 Generalizing the knowledge across different datasets, especially in an unsupervised setting, is the core research point of machine learning and artificial intelligence.
 To investigate the generalization ability of SimVP, we train the model for 50 epochs on KITTI and evaluate it on Caltech Pedestrian.
 Both KITTI and Caltech datasets are captured from road traffic scenarios but in different environments.
-It is reasonable to assume that generalizing the knowledge from a specific road traffic scenario to another is possible for robust spatiotemporal predictive learning.

-KITTI~\cite{geiger2013vision} is one of the most popular datasets for mobile robotics and autonomous driving.
-It includes hours of traffic scenarios recorded with high-resolution RGB images.
-CalTech Pedestrian~\cite{dollarCVPR09peds} is a driving dataset focused on detecting pedestrians.
-It is conformed of approximately 10 hours of $640 \times 480$ 30 FPS video taken from a vehicle driving through regular traffic in an urban environment.
-Models are trained on the KITTI dataset to predict the next frame after a 10-frame warm-up and are evaluated on Caltech Pedestrian.
-We aim to force our SimVP to predict the next frame by previously observed 10 frames.